 This quick version of Red Beans and Rice is made using fresh vegetables, pinto beans, Cajun seasoning, tomato sauce and Mahatma® Ready to Heat Garlic & Olive Oil Jasmine Rice – alternatively, use your preferred rice variety like Jasmine Rice Instant Pot or white rice.

-Continue exploring with Mahatma® Rice and learn how to prepare all kinds of cuisines from Louisiana southern comfort meals to Japanese sushi, meals of Latin America and much more in our recipe selection.
+Continue exploring with Mahatma® Rice and learn how to prepare all kinds of cuisines from Louisiana southern comfort meals to Japanese sushi, meals of Latin America like these taquitos dorados and much more in our recipe selection.
 And don’t skip dessert!
 Our creamy arroz con leche recipe is the perfect ending for any meal!